-\subsection{n is an odd integer greater than $2$.}
+\subsection{n is an odd integer greater than 2}

-Our approach to this case is via mathematical artifices, to make the Corollary \ref{trio2kd} equations look like if $n$ were even and therefore enabling us to use what has been proved in \mbox{Section \ref{npar}}.
-Observe that each Lemma has a link to the next one.
-It reflects the inductive reasoning in \textit{Cartesian lanes and waves}, and will continue like this until the end.
-Again, let's address the solution by cases.
-First we will consider perfect square numbers and afterwards will generalize it for any positive integer.
+Our approach to this case is via mathematical artifices to make Corollary~\ref{trio2kd}'s equations look as if $n$ were even.
+That will enable us to use what we have already proved in Section~\ref{npar}.
+Again, let us address the problem by cases.
+First, we will consider triples $(a,b,c)$ that have perfect square numbers only, and then we will generalize it to any positive integer within the triple.